sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - Statement
   - Guidance
   - Importance
-* - A TRE should be able to provide access to high performance computing or other scaleable compute resource if required by users.
+* - Your TRE should be able to provide access to high performance computing or other scaleable compute resource if required by users.
   - If a TRE supports users conducting computationally intensive research it should provide access to dynamically scaleable compute or the equivalent.
     For example this may be in the form of a batch scheduler on a HPC cluster, or a dynamically created compute nodes on a cloud platform.
   - Recommended
-* - A TRE should be able to provide access to accelerators such as GPUs if required by users.
+* - Your TRE should be able to provide access to accelerators such as GPUs if required by users.
   - GPUs and other accelerators are commonly used in machine learning and other computationally intensive research.
     TREs should make it clear to users whether GPUs and other resources are available whilst projects are being assessed.
   - Recommended
-* - Segregation of users and data must be maintained when using non-standard compute.
+* - Your TRE must maintain segregation of users and data from different projects when using non-standard compute.
   - High performance or specialist compute is often shared amongst multiple users.
     Users and data must remain segregated at all times.
-    For example, when using physical compute resources all sensitive data must be securely wiped before another user is given access to that same node.
+    For example, when using physical compute resources, all sensitive data could be securely wiped before another user is given access to that same node.
-    In a cloud hosted TRE virtual machines should be destroyed and recreated.
+    In a cloud hosted TRE virtual machines could be destroyed and recreated.
   - Mandatory
-* - A TRE may make data available to researchers using common databases such as PostgreSQL, MSSQL or MongoDB.
+* - Your TRE could make data available to researchers using common databases such as PostgreSQL, MSSQL or MongoDB.
   - Databases must be secured and only accessible to users within the same project.
     If shared (multi-tenant) database servers are used, database administrators must ensure that the database server enforces segregation of users and databases belonging to different projects.
   - Optional
-* - TREs working with big datasets could integrate with large-scale data analytics tools.
+* - Your TRE could integrate with large-scale data analytics tools for working with large datasets.
   - For example, Spark and Hadoop can be used for distributed computing across a cluster.
     This may be an advantage where a TRE is using an amount of data that is too large for single-machine computing to be practical.
   - Optional
-* - TREs integrating with cloud-native managed services should consider the associated risks.
+* - Your TRE could integrate with cloud-native managed services.
   - Cloud providers supply many different managed services.
     Although the cloud provider is responsible for managing the configuration of these services, the TRE operator must ensure that using them does not compromise the security of the TRE.
   - Optional